oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 4. In the `Configuration variables` section, supply the following input:

-    In the `Unique Identifier Embedded String` field, enter your name or initials, which will be used to provide uniqueness to resource names where required.
+    In the `Name Your Resources` field, enter your name or initials, which will be used to provide uniqueness to resource names where required.

     For example, if you enter `JohnDoe`, the resulting Compartment name will appear similar to: `Ad_workshop_JohnDoe_logical_pheasant`.
 The `logical_pheasant` suffix is a pseudorandomly-generated petname, which contributes additional uniqueness to the resource name.